Lung transplantation: Contraindications

+Candidates for lung transplantation are selected and assessed by a medical team including pulmonologists, transplant surgeons, primary care physicians, pulmonary rehabilitation specialists.
+Generally, to be considered for a lung transplant, a candidate has to have an estimated risk of dying from lung disease greater than 50% within 2 years, and a likelihood of being alive in the period after a transplant of at least 80%.

 History

 The history of organ transplants began with several attempts that were unsuccessful due to transplant rejection.
-Animal experimentation by various pioneers, including Vladimir Demikhov and Henry Metras, during the 1940s and 1950s, first demonstrated that the procedure was technically feasible.
+Animal experimentation by various researchers, including Vladimir Demikhov and Henry Metras, during the 1940s and 1950s first demonstrated that the procedure was technically feasible.
 James Hardy of the University of Mississippi performed the first human lung transplant on June 11, 1963.
 Following a single-lung transplantation, the patient, identified later as convicted murderer John Richard Russell, survived for 18 days.
-From 1963 to 1978, multiple attempts at lung transplantation failed because of rejection and problems with anastomotic bronchial healing.
+From 1963 to 1978, multiple attempts at lung transplantation failed because of rejection and problems with anastomotic bronchial healing (i.e. reconnection of Bronchial passages).
 It was only after the invention of the heart-lung machine, coupled with the development of immunosuppressive drugs such as ciclosporin, that organs such as the lungs could be transplanted with a reasonable chance of patient recovery.